panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 Note the `exports.monthFromDate` part &mdash; this is how the CommonJS module exports the function.

-Now, let's write a Node.js CLI script that accepts a date string as an argument, and the script should echo the name of the month of that date.
+Let's write a Node.js CLI script that accepts a date string argument, and the script should echo the month name of that date.
 Let's name the script `month.js`:

 ```javascript{3}
 // month.js (CommonJS)